Return to index page

 Glass Works

-Glass works are impressive, not too difficult to model and offer the excuse to run some odd traffic.
-The bulk of the traffic would be sand and coal going in to the works, sand hoppers are (I believe) a post war development, five plank open wagons were the norm in the 1930s.
-The railways built special glass carrying wagons, which you do not often get a chance to run.
 The British operated an unusual taxation system regarding glass production, based on the method of manufacture rather than on the goods produced.
 This, coupled with differences in working patterns and lower wages, made imported Belgian glass generally cheaper than home produced goods.
 From the later eighteenth century right up to the later 1950's Britain was a net importer of glass (although we did export glass ourselves, mainly to America).
-The development of the very flat, clear and low cost 'float glass' process by Pilkingtons in the later 1950's changed the scene dramatically, this is described below under Windows Glass.
-British consumption of domestic production soon outstripped imports and a substantial export business was developed.
+The development of the float glass process by Pilkingtons in the later 1950's changed the scene dramatically, consumption of domestic production soon outstripped imports and a substantial export business was developed.

 Characteristic features of a glass works

 Glass cones came in a range of sizes anything up to ninety feet (27 metres) tall.
 These cones were sometimes buildings in their own right and appear as circular structures called 'crown house' on old maps.
 Some had the sloped sides extending to the floor, others had a bottom section which was vertical.
-Space costs money however and many cones had buildings built into the side (for this type the vertical lower wall is an advantage to the modeller) and by the time the railways arrived many glass cones were being built forming the central part of a large enclosed workshop building.
-In these latter the cone extended from the centre of the roof, resembling a tall tapering chimney with an unusually wide base.
+Space costs money however and many cones had buildings built into the side (for this type the vertical lower wall is an advantage to the modeller).
+By the time the railways arrived many glass cones were being built forming the central part of a large enclosed workshop building, the cone extending from the centre of the roof resembling a tall tapering chimney with an unusually wide base.
 In the 1950's an industrial archeologist by the name of J. H. Norris noticed a building about sixty feet (20 metres) square with a tapering cone sticking out of its hipped roof.
 On enquiring he found it to be an intact glass cone dating back to the 1850's, the glass company had gone bust in the 1860's and the building was then used for tripe dressing until the 1950's when a firm of asphalters moved in, the cone had remained as it supported the roof timbers.
 It was about fourteen foot (5 metres) in diameter at the base and the height of the cone was about forty five feet (eighteen metres) with the top six feet (2 metres) or so extending above the roof.
 Such a building would be just under five inches square in British N and you would require a yard of similar size with some ancillary buildings on at least one side.
-The rectangular building shown below would probably be better for a layout, a structure roughly three inches wide by six inches long would be acceptable in British N.
+The rectangular building shown below would probably be better for a layout, roughly three inches wide by six inches long would be about right.

 Cones were expensive to build so smaller works would only have one, larger works might run to two or three but the introduction of the tank furnace in the later nineteenth century ended their dominance.
 The cones remained in use however as they are well suited to the production of smaller items by craftsmen.
-The glass cones remained in common use into the early twentieth century and those supporting surrounding buildings were retained into the 1950's and beyond (to remove them would require a complete re-building) so they can be used to add an authentic 'look' to a glass works.
+Special glasses were and are still made in small pots made of special materials such as aluminium oxide.
+The glass cones remained in common use into the early twentieth century and those supporting surrounding buildings were retained into the 1930's and beyond (to remove them would require a complete re-building) so they can be used to add an authentic 'look' to a glass works.
 Both buildings in the sketch below are based on photographs of actual glass works structures.

 Fig ___ Glass Cones